jscrane/Interrupted/README.md

 ================

 A new approach to building low-power apps on Arduino:
-* The main state of the processor is sleeping in a low-power mode.
+* The processor mostly sleeps in a low-power mode.
-* Devices wake the processor using interrupts, it services them before returning to sleep.
+* Devices wake the processor using interrupts, it services them beforereturning to sleep.
-* State-machines are easily implemented: devices may be temporarily disabled when not needed by the current state.
+* State-machines are easily implemented: devices may be temporarily disabled when not needed in the current state.

 Example
 -------